-What role can light therapy play in prevention and treatment of thyroid/low metabolism problems?
+The question we are going to answer in this article is – Can light therapy play a role in prevention and treatment of thyroid/low metabolism problems?

-Looking through scientific literature we see that light therapy’s effect on thyroid function has been studied dozens of times, in humans (e.g. Höfling DB et al., 2013), mice (e.g. Azevedo LH et al., 2005), rabbits (e.g. Weber JB et al., 2014), among others, and looks like it might be a successful treatment for some of these issues.
-This makes sense as both involve energy production (or lack thereof) in the body, but to really understand why first we need to understand the basics.
+Looking through scientific literature we see that light therapy’s effect on thyroid function has been studied dozens of times, in humans (e.g. Höfling DB et al., 2013), mice (e.g. Azevedo LH et al., 2005), rabbits (e.g. Weber JB et al., 2014), among others.
+To understand why light therapy may, or may not, be of interest to these researchers, first we need to understand the basics.

 Hypothyroidism (low thyroid, underactive thyroid) should be considered more of a spectrum that everybody falls onto, rather than a black or white condition that only older people suffer from.
 Barely anyone in modern society has truely ideal thyroid hormone levels (Klaus Kapelari et al., 2007.
 Hershman JM et al., 1993.
 J. M. Corcoran et al., 1977.).
 Adding to the confusion, there are overlapping causes and symptoms with several other metabolic issues like diabetes, heart disease, IBS, high cholesterol, depression and even hair loss (Betsy, 2013.
 Kim EY, 2015.
 Islam S, 2008, Dorchy H, 1985.).